 Before we headed to intermission we got a shot of a disappointed Nate Webb, who Lenny Leonard told us was hoping to “teach a lesson to not just Austin Theory but also to EVOLVE officials” by winning the title tonight.
 This could be a line intended to set Webb up as a recruit for The Unwanted, but it’s also something that plays into the possible implications of the Webb/Theory issue that I mentioned earlier, so let’s talk about that for a moment.

-BRM CONSIDERS SOME VERY INTERESTING META-IMPLICATIONS ABOUT THE STATE OF EVOLVE AND IT'S RELATIONSHIP TO THE WWE - Apparently the big "personal issue" that led to this match was that Nate Webb and EVOLVE management got into a fight on Twitter and Austin Theory stuck his nose into it, and the result was Webb accepting the spot for an open challenge for the title that Theory was offering on this show.
-Not only is that underwhelming boring on completely lame, but it almost feels like Theory is the babyface here, sticking up for his company and offering to out the belt on the line against someone who hasn't done anything to earn it.
+BRM CONSIDERS SOME VERY INTERESTING META-IMPLICATIONS ABOUT THE STATE OF EVOLVE AND IT’S RELATIONSHIP TO THE WWE - Apparently the big “personal issue” that led to this match was that Nate Webb and EVOLVE management got into a fight on Twitter and Austin Theory stuck his nose into it, and the result was Webb accepting the spot for an open challenge for the title that Theory was offering on this show.
+Not only is that underwhelming bordering on completely lame, but it almost feels like Theory is the babyface here, sticking up for his company and offering to put the belt on the line against someone who hasn’t done anything to earn it.

-The specifics Lenny Leonard provided- Webb accused Theory of being a "cookie-cutter wrestler, molded for WWE" and that thousands have come along before him and thousands will come along after him, to which Theory responded "are you jealous?" and saying things like "I'm going to be a millionaire one day and you're going to be a bartender watching me on TV)- did a little bit to mitigate this by having Theory be a smug dick, but with the context of the way EVOLVE has portrayed itself in relation to WWE, I'm not certain that Webb's insult is something we fans should really consider as much of an insult (and Theory certainly didn't take it as one).
+The specifics Lenny Leonard provided- Webb accused Theory of being a “cookie-cutter wrestler, molded for WWE” and that thousands have come along before him and thousands will come along after him, to which Theory responded “are you jealous?” and saying things like “I’m going to be a millionaire one day and you’re going to be a bartender watching me on TV"- did a little bit to mitigate this by having Theory be a smug dick, but with the context of the way EVOLVE has portrayed itself in relation to WWE, I’m not certain that Webb’s insult is something we fans should really consider as much of an insult (and Theory certainly didn’t take it as one).

-Before I go any further, I need to emphasize that unless I specifically say otherwise, what I am looking at here is the portrayal of the EVOLVE-WWE relationship within kayfabe and its implications about the lens the world of EVOLVE should be viewed from.
-This is partly because I don't believe that any of the WWE talent who have become EVOLVE regulars have failed to live up to the in-ring expectations I have from EVOLVE and because I think that any creative failings of Gabe's in the sixth and a half months since NXT talent have become a major force in the promotion are not exclusive to situations involving the NXT talent, but the main reason I am going to be examining it through this lens is because I believe that a kayfabe lens is how all storylines are primarily intended to be viewed.
+Before I go any further, I need to emphasize that unless I specifically say otherwise, what I am looking at here is the portrayal of the EVOLVE-WWE relationship within kayfabe and its implications about the lens the world of EVOLVE should be viewed through.
+This is partly because I don’t believe that any of the WWE talent who have become EVOLVE regulars have failed to live up to the in-ring expectations I have from EVOLVE and partly because I think that any creative failings of Gabe’s in the sixth and a half months since NXT talent have become a major force in the promotion are not exclusive to situations involving the NXT talent, but the main reason I am going to be examining it through this lens is because I believe that a kayfabe lens is what all storylines are primarily intended to be viewed through.

-WWE's portrayal, in essence, has been that of a big promotion with big stars who has let their wrestlers wrestle for EVOLVE.
+WWE’s portrayal, in essence, has been that of a big promotion with big stars who has let their wrestlers wrestle for EVOLVE.
 The reasons for this have been left unstated.
-In the case of some of the bigger names (by which I mean former big indy guys) names, I think the reasons vary widely (Gargano because he's a happy babyface who wants to, Cole because it's a place he is adored by the crowd, for Ohno it plays in well with unhappiness with the "shiny new toys," so either he is going to break them to prevent Regal from playing with them, or he is going somewhere he feels management appreciates him more), but that is all purely conjecture on my part so it's not necessarily fair to read it into storylines.
+In the case of some of the bigger names (by which I mean former big indy guys), I think the reasons vary widely (Gargano because he’s a happy babyface who wants to, Cole because it’s a place he is adored by the crowd, for Ohno it plays in well with unhappiness with the “shiny new toys,” so either he is going to break them to prevent Regal from playing with them, or he is going somewhere he feels management appreciates him more), but that is all purely conjecture on my part so it’s not necessarily fair to read it into storylines.

-What hasn't exactly been stated but I do think is fair to read into storylines is that for the guys who mostly just midcarders before their EVOLVE runs began (Aichner, Street Profits, Jaoude, or any of the random one-offs), the idea is that WWE is sending them to EVOLVE to test them.
+What hasn’t exactly been stated but I do think is fair to read into storylines is that for the guys who were mostly just midcarders before their EVOLVE runs began (Aichner, Street Profits, Jaoude, or any of the random one-offs), the idea is that WWE is sending them to EVOLVE to test them.
 EVOLVE is, after all, the place that gave WWE/NXT Matt Riddle and Ricochet and Keith Lee and Johnny Gargano and Drew Gulak, and Aleister Black, Drew McIntyre, Kassius Ohno, WALTER, TJP, and all four members of Undisputed Era have all had runs in EVOLVE.
 The quality of competition in EVOLVE is clearly pretty damn high.

-This also ties into the fact that idea of EVOLVE being a "pipeline" to WWE has been pushed pretty damn hard.
-And just in terms of things like Darby Allin running a gauntlet of NXT wrestlers last fall or William Regal's "show me you're good enough by winning some titles" segments with first Matt Riddle and then Austin Theory, but also in Lenny Leonard's commentary.
-Every time he talks about WWN's seminars he makes sure to mention which NXT wrestlers and coaches will be there and puts over the idea of it being a "pipeline" to WWE so hard that it sometimes feels like he's not talking to us fans sitting at home any more but rather trying to pitch WWN and its seminars to any indy wrestlers who are watching.
+This also ties into the fact that the idea of EVOLVE being a “pipeline” to WWE has been pushed pretty freaking hard.
+And not just in terms of things like Darby Allin running a gauntlet of NXT wrestlers last fall or William Regal’s “show me you’re good enough by winning some titles” segments with first Matt Riddle and then Austin Theory, but also in Lenny Leonard’s commentary.
+Every time he talks about WWN’s seminars he makes sure to mention which NXT wrestlers and coaches will be there and puts over the idea of it being a “pipeline” to WWE so hard that it sometimes feels like he’s not talking to us fans sitting at home anymore but rather trying to pitch WWN and its seminars to any indy wrestlers who are watching.

 The result of all this is that unlike in many other promotions, both present and past, WWE is not a bad guy.
-They're not the place with the lame wrestling that we bash and we chant "YOU SOLD OUT!" whenever someone decides to take the money and go there.
+They’re not the place with the lame wrestling that we bash and we chant “YOU SOLD OUT!” whenever someone decides to take the money and go there.
 Going to WWE is portrayed as a perfectly fine thing to do.
-Their idea is still present that the wrestler is leaving for a big-money contract, but he/she is not selling out and accepting lesser competition in exchange for more money so much as (in the ideal portrayal, anyway) taking a lateral step to a place that has some different rules, but with the same level of competition (which it almost has to with the number of former top EVOLVE names on the roster), but they're getting paid more money so we really can't begrudge them for it.
+The idea is still present that the wrestler is leaving for a big-money contract, but he/she is not selling out and accepting lesser competition in exchange for more money so much as (in the ideal portrayal, anyway) taking a lateral step to a place that has some different rules, but with the same level of competition (which it almost has to with the number of former top EVOLVE names on the roster), but they’re getting paid more money so we really can’t begrudge them for it.

-Theory is obviously a huge dick, which is what makes him a heel, and his statements definitely have the "I'm too good for this place" vibe that makes for a good heel (especially in a WWE-related context), so I think that the line is being walked reasonably well with Theory in a vacuum, but if making it to WWE is not a bad goal, then Theory's strategy of "be as great a wrestler as possible, but also work hard to fit into WWE's cosmetic preferences as possible" is not something that can really be ridiculed or portrayed as negative.
-After all, Drew McIntyre and Candice LeRae and Keith Lee have all also worked hard to get their bodies' into shape to fit WWE's preferred aesthetic.
+Theory is obviously a huge dick, which is what makes him a heel, and his statements definitely have the “I’m too good for this place” vibe that makes for a good heel (especially in a WWE-related context), so I think that the line is being walked reasonably well with Theory in a vacuum, but if making it to WWE is not a bad goal, then Theory’s strategy of “be as great a wrestler as possible, but also work hard to fit into WWE’s cosmetic preferences as well as possible” is not something that can really be ridiculed or portrayed as negative.
+After all, Drew McIntyre and Candice LeRae and Keith Lee have all also worked hard to get their bodies into shape to fit WWE’s preferred aesthetic.
 But the thing (especially from a kayfabe point of view) that sets them apart from Mason Ryan and Lacey Von Erich and Brakkus is the fact that they have also worked hard on becoming great wrestlers.

 In a connected- and much less kayfabe- thought, someone on the PW Torch post-show roundtable for Double or Nothing (I’m pretty sure it was Todd Martin, but it might have been Wade Keller) made the observation about Cody’s throne-bashing that there is a certain sneaky genius to having Cody be the one to take shots at WWE.
 Not because he’s been there and the others mostly haven’t or anything like that, but simply because Cody was a heel at the time, and is almost certainly the member of the core group most likely to spend a larger portion of his time as a heel.
 This, the thought-process goes, allows fans like myself who were annoyed at that display, or any other bashing of WWE (or any other company) that we might feel is unwarranted, to channel our anger at someone who is heel rather than at the company like we might if the majority of wrestlers were doing it.
 Todd Martin noted that this was essentially what Paul Heyman did by having Shane Douglas be the guy to take (the majority of) the shots at smarky favorites like Shawn Michaels and Ric Flair.

-I think it's highly likely that Gabe is trying something similar here with Theory, albeit as a bit more of a tightrope walk than what his mentor did.
-While Heyman (and, perhaps, AEW as well) expected an anti-WWE and WCW fanbase and was using his heel as a sort of plausible deniability for the company when attacking aspects of those products that might still have been popular with some of his fanbase, Gabe is expecting a pro-WWE (or at least pro-NXT) audience and is using Theory as something for the anti-WWE (or at least anti-WWE having anything to do with EVOLVE) contingent to focus their dislike on so that they don't leave altogether before Gabe can come up with that next big idea to pull them back in by showing them that, WWE deal or not, his company is still capable of providing them with the compelling stories and in-ring action (and, if I may be so bold, woke-ish atmosphere) that the various anti-WWE contingents among the fanbase have supported EVOVLE for in the past.
+I think it’s highly likely that Gabe is trying something similar here with Theory, albeit as a bit more of a tightrope walk than what his mentor did.
+While Heyman (and, perhaps, AEW as well) expected an anti-WWE and WCW fanbase and was using his heel as a sort of plausible deniability for the company when attacking aspects of those products that might still have been popular with some of his fanbase, Gabe is expecting a pro-WWE (or at least pro-NXT) audience and is using Theory as something for the anti-WWE (or at least anti-WWE having anything to do with EVOLVE) contingent to focus their dislike on so that they don’t leave altogether before Gabe can come up with that next big idea to pull them back in by showing them that, WWE deal or not, his company is still capable of providing them with the compelling stories and in-ring action (and, if I may be so bold, the woke-ish atmosphere) that the various anti-WWE contingents among the fanbase have supported EVOVLE for in the past.

 NATALIA MARKOVA vs. SHOTZI BLACKHEART - 4.75/10